claireebear/clairebear0508/README.md

 - 👋 Hi, I’m @clairebear0508
 - 👀 I’m interested in watching anime, playing RPG games, and coding :)
-- 🌱 I’m currently 15 years old
+- 🌱 16 years old
 - 💞️ I’m looking to collaborate on 🤔
 - 📫 How to reach me: clairechang0508@gmail.com
-- 😄 Pronouns: she
+- 😄 Pronouns: she, her, they
 - ⚡ Fun fact: I watched a LOT of animes!!!

 <!---